att-innovate/firework/README.md

 - [protobuf](protobuf): a fork of Google's <a href="https://github.com/google/protobuf">Protocol Buffers</a> open source project.
 The runtime library is modified to send data to be serialized from user space memory to the protobuf-serializer FPGA peripheral for processing rather than the CPU.
 - [profiling](profiling): this directory contains sample applications and a tutorial on using <a href="http://www.brendangregg.com/perf.html">perf-events</a> on the Arria 10 SoC Development Kit to profile both, *HW-accelerated* and *standard* (software/CPU) systems and hence giving you the ability to compare their performance.
 Here we "close the loop" (i.e., we finally see how a user space application, compiled once, is executed in the *standard* and *HW-accelerated* systems.

-Although Firework covers the design of a hardware accelerator specifically for Protocol Buffer serialization using an Arria 10 SoC Development Kit, I was able to generalize the design process.
-The following sequence of high-level steps *are general enough to apply to any hardware accelerator project*, and the remainder of this tutorial provides in-depth coverage of each of these steps as they pertain to Firework.
+Although Firework covers the design of a hardware accelerator specifically for *Protocol Buffer serialization using an Arria 10 SoC Development Kit*, I was able to generalize the design process.
+The following sequence of high-level steps *are general enough to apply to any hardware accelerator project*, and the remainder of this tutorial provides in-depth coverage of each of these steps.

 #### High-level steps in building a HW-accelerated system